Millroy094/auth0-tenant-to-tenant-user-migration-tool/README.md

 - Secure handling of credentials
 - No need to pass credentials via command line

+### 🆕 New Features

+- **Interactive Field Selection**: During the migration process, you'll be prompted to choose which user fields to include—giving you full control over the data being transferred.
+- **Upsert Option**: You can now choose whether to update existing users or create new ones during migration, all through a simple interactive prompt.

 ## ⚙️ Prerequisites

 Before using this tool, you need to: